robertocommit/hive_questions/question_1.md

 ```

 ## Data Schema
-I use Google Drawing to draw the schema, keeping it up to date whenever change is made.
+I use Google Drawing to draw the schema, keeping it up to date whenever a change is made.<br>
-Moreover using Google Drawing, I can play around with the schema trying to give it an optimal layout.
+Moreover thanks to Google Drawing I can play around with the schema trying to give it an optimal layout.<br>
 Here you can find how my data schema look like:
 ![](https://github.com/robimalco/hive_questions/blob/main/images/data_schema.png)